EU's Juncker says ready to retaliate if needed over new U.S. sanctions on Russia

 Brussels also has plans to file a complaint at the World Trade Organization.

-Reporting by Gabriela Baczynska in Brussels; Additional reporting by Andrea Shalal in Berlin; Writing by Alissa de Carbonnel, editing by Alister Doyle
+Reporting by Gabriela Baczynska in Brussels; Additional reporting by Andrea Shalal in Berlin; Writing by Alissa de Carbonnel, editing by Larry King